Alumni, Standish & Windham Residents

 Access to research databases

 Due to vendor licensing agreements, remote access to library subscription databases is only available to current students, faculty, and staff.
 However, alumni may use these resources in-house from the library’s computers.
-Also, please note that all Maine residents have free access (from home, work, etc.) to quality online resources through MARVEL: Maine’s Virtual Library.
+Also, please note that all Maine residents have free access (from home, work, etc.) to quality online resources through the Digital Maine Library.

 Borrowing Wellehan Library materials